Ybor City cigar makers' strike of 1931: Background

 During the 1860s, conflict in Cuba between the Spanish colonial government and Cuban nationalists encouraged widespread immigration into the US.
 In 1867 alone, 100,000 Cubans, mostly made up of highly skilled laborers coming from the cigar industry, immigrated into Florida thus providing the labor necessary to drive the cigar industry.

 Vicente Martinez Ybor was one of the first cigar manufacturers to immigrate.
 With the help of Tampa's Board of Trade, he bought a $9,000 tract of land just outside Tampa's city limit.
 He named his plot of land Ybor City and quickly built a factory and housing for Cuban and Spanish cigar makers who in 1886 began production of fine, handmade cigars that gave Tampa national recognition.
 From 1887 to World War II Ybor City was a company town dominated by the cigar industry.
 By 1910, Tampa was producing one million cigars per day and its 10,000 cigar workers represented over half of the community's entire labor force.

 The influx of Cuban, Spanish and Italian workers made Ybor City and the encompassing Tampa region a vibrant, radical and ethnically diverse community interested in politics and ideology.
 Early in their history, the militant unionism of Cuban workers is evident.
 After the failed Cuban revolution in 1868, the Cuban Nationalist movement continued to grow in Key West, and, when Cuban independence began to dim in the 1870s, workers turned towards trade unionism with even more vigor.
 La Resistencia was formed in 1895 as a social group for Tampa cigar workers and transformed into a very powerful trade union.
 It fostered links between cigar industry workers in Tampa and workers in Havana, Cuba thus becoming an effective force for organizing workers and leading successful strikes in 1899 and 1901.
 After the strike of 1901, La Resistencia declined in importance and the Cigar Makers International Union replaced it as the chief labor organization in Tampa.

+Historian Robert Kerstein writes that early twentieth-century Tampa continued to experience frequent labor conflicts, as tensions grew between cigar manufacturers and the city's immigrant workforce.
+Efforts to impose tighter production quotas and enforce corporate efficiency standards heightened worker resistance and helped set the stage for later major strikes.